zukulent0/Swap-League/rules.md

 - DO NOT BE LATE for your matches.
 If you are late for more than 15 minutes you forfeit the set.

 ## Match Specifics ##
-- The recommended ruleset when making a Free Play room is: 1v1, Tetris Only, 3 game set
+- The recommended ruleset when making a Free Play room is: 1v1, 3 game set
 - The players can use other game counts for the set (1,2) if they agree on it
 - The winner must report the result of the match to the Tournament Organizer, loser does not have to
 - Ideally try to have your match recorded and uploaded on a video streaming service (Youtube, Twitch, Niconico, etc...)